Sano di Pietro: Reputation as a painter

 In his book, Sienese Quatrocento Painting, John Pope-Hennessey furthers the argument for the quality of Sano's own paintings.
 He says that when the viewer looks at a painting that has been attributed solely to di Pietro one can see his sensitivity and style.

 Sano was known for his use and mastery of color.

 One example of this is a polyptych made for the Church of the Gesuati.
-This painting is considered by many to be di Pietro's masterpiece.
-It is also the first piece that can be attributed solely to him.
+This painting is the first piece that can be attributed solely to him.
 The central figure of Mary is clad in a blue robe whose folds seem to shimmer with intensity.
 This intensity radiates out through the figures on either side of her.

 The second painting is "St. Bernardino Preaching in the Campo of Siena."
 In 1425, St. Bernardino gave seven sermons a day for seven weeks in the town square (campo) of Siena.
 Sano commemorated this event in his painting.
 The painting depicts a vast crowd at the center of town.
 The crowd is so large it seems to fall off the edge of the painting itself.
 The red of the clothing of St. Bernardino's audience seems to draw itself towards the pink of the building.
 Instead of clashing, these two colors complement each other.
 The warm colors are balanced by the blues in the sky and the canopy, both of which bisect the painting.